TaronBabayan/BG_Terraform/README.md

 Code also deploys EC2 bastion host on public subnet which can be used for troubleshooting purposes and access to private EC2 instances.

+Outputs will give the public ip of Bastion host, database endpoint url and dns name of application load balancer.